International Student Association

 Together with Stina Jantke, I am looking forward to organising interesting guest lectures, seminars, as well as practical workshops to improve the medical and scientific knowledge of RSU students.

 I hope to see many of you at all our upcoming events!

 The greatest glory in living lies not in never falling, but in rising every time we fall.

 - Nelson Mandela

-- Assistant to the Medical Science Officer – Stina Jantke
+- Assistant to the Medical Science Director – Stina Jantke

 Hello, my name is Stina Jantke and I am starting my 4th year of medical studies this year.
-As Assistant to the Medical Science Officer I will be working closely with Francesca Zanghi.
+As Assistant to the Medical Science Director I will be working closely with Francesca Zanghi.

 We will be working on the scientific development of the students and intend to organise a variety of interesting lectures, workshops and seminars.
 For the upcoming year, we are planning a variety of new workshops adapted to the different study phases.
 We want to help students improve their practical skills and theoretical knowledge, as well as form a solid base for future research.

 Nothing in life is to be feared, it is only to be understood.
 Now is the time to understand more, so that we may fear less.

 ― Marie Curie